 silver or palladium.

-Your role is to help recycle 85% of WEEE generated in the UK by 2018!
+Your role is to help the UK meet our 65% WEEE collection target.

 Any items with this symbol on should be taken to a recycling centre near you: